§ 3001D Purpose.

 As used in this chapter:

-(7) "Tanning facility'' means any location, place, area, structure or business which provides customers access to tanning equipment.
+(8) “Tanning facility” means any location, place, area, structure, or business that provides customers access to any tanning device.

 § 3003D Restrictions on use by minors.